microsoft/Oryx/doc/runtimes/nodejs.md

 # Run

-The version of the Node.js runtime which runs your app is determined by the value of `LinuxFxVersion` in your [site config][].

-See [Configuration](../configuration.md) for how to modify this.

 The following process is applied to determine how to start an app.

 1. Run `npm start` if a `start` script is specified.